Jennifer J. Hu, Ph.D.

 Description of Research

-- Observed black-white differences in genotypes and exposures, and potential gene-gene and gene-environment interactions in colon cancer risk.
+- Reported complex gene-gene and gene-environment interactions in human cancer risk.

 Selected Cancer-Related Publications